Kalumpang, Indonesia: Religion

+Health care

 The only health care available is a Puskemas (public health centre) in the main village, Kalumpang.
 In outlying regions, health problems and disease pose a great mortality threat.

+Education

 In Tambing-Tambing and in the main village Kalumpang, education extends to SMP (III), which is equivalent to the 9th Grade in Western Systems.
 To obtain higher education, students must travel to Mamuju and pay hefty tuition fees.
 It is impossible for most villagers to pay as the primary form of living is subsistence agriculture.
 Thus there is minimal opportunity for students to receive higher education.

+Archaeology

+The Kalumpang archaeological site is one of the two oldest Neolithic sites in Indonesia which preserves the long history of the Austronesian civilization, which became the forerunner for most of the ancestors of most of the Indonesians.
+Archaeological evidence at this site shows that Austronesian people have long lived there and developed their culture, similar to the Neolithic culture of Taiwan and the Lapita culture in Oceania.